tjgusshy/sql-cosmetics-analysis/README.md

 What is the most purchased cosmetic?

-how many times was it purchased?
+How many times was it purchased?

 How many orders did each client make and which client  made  more orders?